cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

  - <https://repl.it/@cbatten/ece2400-T01-notes-ex1>

-??? question "Activity 10: Function to Increment by One"
+??? question "Activity 11: Write a Function to Increment by One"

     Use Repl.it to develop a function that increments a given value by one.
 The function should take one parameter as shown below: